Janice E. Voss: Education

-Voss was born in South Bend, Indiana in 1956 and grew up in Rockford, Illinois where she received her kindergarten-6th grade education from Maud E. Johnson Elementary School and Guilford Center School.
+Voss was born in South Bend, Indiana, in 1956 and grew up in Rockford, Illinois, where she received her kindergarten-6th grade education from Maud E. Johnson Elementary School and Guilford Center School.
 In 1972, Voss graduated from Minnechaug Regional High School in Wilbraham, Massachusetts.
 After high school, Voss went on to earn her Bachelor of Science in engineering science from Purdue University in 1975.
 During her time at Purdue, she was a member of Alpha Phi Omega.
-Voss continued her education at MIT, earning her Master of Science degree in electrical engineering in 1977, completing her thesis on Kalman filtering techniques.
+Voss continued her education at the Massachusetts Institute of Technology, earning her Master of Science degree in electrical engineering in 1977, completing her thesis on Kalman filtering techniques.
 From 1973 to 1975, Voss took correspondence courses at the University of Oklahoma.
 From 1977 to 1978, she completed work in space physics at Rice University.
 In 1983, Voss became a Draper Fellow while continuing her graduate studies in the Draper Laboratory at MIT.
 As a Draper Laboratory Fellow, she worked on developing software for the space shuttle program.
-Voss earned her Doctor of Philosophy in aeronautics and astronautics from MIT in 1987.
+Voss earned her Doctor of Philosophy in aeronautics and astronautics from the Massachusetts Institute of Technology in 1987.
 For her PhD work, Voss focused on developing algorithms to identify frequencies, damping, and mode shapes for the International Space Station.